felix-blaz/serial-code/README.md

 # serial-code
-# This code simulates the game of life in serial using c++
+# This code simulates the game of life in serial using c